Mike Sabath: 2016-2023: Career beginnings

-2023-present: Raye, Being Human, The Moongirls & Bird songs/Australia & JADE
+2023-present: Raye, Being Human and The Moongirls, bird songs in Australia, Jade Thirlwall

-In February 2023, RAYE's debut album My 21st Century Blues was released, on which Sabath co-produced or produced all of the tracks but Black Mascara.
+In February 2023, Raye's debut album My 21st Century Blues was released, on which Sabath co-produced or produced all of the tracks but Black Mascara.
 This album went on to win one of Raye's record-breaking 7 BRIT Awards in 2024, British Album Of The Year.
-In March 2023, Sabath announced the released of his debut studio album, Being Human with his band The Moongirls it was released on April 28, 2023 via Warner Records.
+In March 2023, Sabath announced the release of his debut studio album, Being Human with his band The Moongirls.
+It was released on April 28, 2023 via Warner Records.
 In September of that year, a standalone single "Life" was released via his own record label.
-In November of the following year in collaboration with Bird Life Australia, Sabath released an album of recorded Bird sounds during his time in Australia.
+In November of the following year in collaboration with Bird Life Australia, Sabath released an album of recorded bird sounds during his time in Australia.

-In 2024, Sabath produced JADE's debut single, Angel Of My Dreams.
-(Jade even says in the opening lyrics of the song: "Hey Mike, let's do something crazy!")
-This would be the lead single for her debut album, THAT'S SHOWBIZ BABY!!!, on which Sabath produced more tracks, including the singles Fantasy & Unconditional, as well as the song Before You Break My Heart.
-He also co-produced the tracks Headache (with Claude Vause) and Silent Disco (with RAYE and Jonah Christian).
+In 2024, Sabath produced Jade Thirlwall's debut single, Angel Of My Dreams.
+(Jade says in the opening lyrics of the song: "Hey Mike, let's do something crazy!")
+This would be the lead single for her debut album, That's Showbiz Baby, on which Sabath produced more tracks, including the singles Fantasy & Unconditional, as well as the song Before You Break My Heart.
+He also co-produced the tracks Headache (with Claude Vause) and Silent Disco (with Raye and Jonah Christian).